 Early on in my career, I had a chef who would often say, "Good food takes time."
 While I mostly agree, I don't feel people need to spend hours in the kitchen on a daily basis.
 That being said, you do need to put in the time!
 My goal for this intensive is to help you hone your skills and inspire you to enjoy the creative process around cooking.

 For over 20 years now, I have worked in various kitchens around the globe and have seen firsthand, how the food we eat can nourish us, or how it can send our health on a steady decline.
 Having come full circle in my own health journey, I now look out my back door for the most beneficial ingredients to feed myself and my family.
-I believe we must honor our past and have a good understanding of traditional cooking methods, yet still be open to modern times.
+I believe we must honor our past and have a good understanding of traditional cooking methods, yet still be open to certain modern equipment and cooking techniques.
 By understanding how to best prepare ingredients, we can more deeply prepare food in a way that will be joyful, celebratory, and good for us.

 I am a firm advocate that locally sourced food is the best food we can eat and applaud my community’s farmers, fisherman and food producers.